lanwuwei/Subword-PWIM/README.md

 This repository contains code and data used in the following [paper](https://cocoxu.github.io/publications/Wuwei_NAACL_2018.pdf):

 	@inproceedings{lan2018subword,
-	 author     = {Lan, Wuwei and Xu, Wei}, title      = {Character-based Neural Networks for Sentence Pair Modeling}, booktitle  = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)}, year       = {2018}
+	  author     = {Lan, Wuwei and Xu, Wei}, title      = {Character-based Neural Networks for Sentence Pair Modeling}, booktitle  = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year       = {2018}
+  	}
+The original PWIM is from this [paper](http://www.aclweb.org/anthology/N16-1108):

+	@inproceedings{he-lin:2016:N16-1,
+	  author     = {He, Hua  and  Lin, Jimmy}, title      = {Pairwise Word Interaction Modeling with Deep Neural Networks for Semantic Similarity Measurement}, booktitle  = {Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year       = {2016}
   	}

 ## A few notes